JesseKPhillips/DIPs/DIPs/1NNN-jkp.md

 The standard attributes should avoid complicating the effort to utilize the attributes.
 This way users of serialization libraries can expect some portions of the attributes to exist.

-This means the does not mean every usage is guaranteed to remain conflict free.
+This does not mean every usage is guaranteed to remain conflict free.

 The attribute library should make recommendations on use to guide more consistency.